-- Congestion is detected at switches based on queuing occupancy, which triggers adaptive routing. - Notifications must be sent between switches (as InfiniBand does with ARNs and CI with CNPs). - Based on notifications, switches use adaptive routing to alleviate in-network congestion or deterministic routing when an incast is notified. - HoL blocking can be avoided using CI. - Challenge: AR+CC cooperation with intelligent LB
+- 1. Congestion is detected at switches based on queuing occupancy, which triggers adaptive routing. - 2.
+Notifications are sent between switches (as InfiniBand does with ARNs and CI with CNPs). - 3.
+Based on notifications, switches use adaptive routing to alleviate in-network congestion or deterministic routing when an incast is notified. - 4.
+HoL blocking is reduced using queuing schemes (i.e., several priority queues per buffer).